 Lenalidomide (Generic Name)

-Other Names: Revlimid
+Other Names: Revlimid®

-- Nausea and vomiting
+- Nausea and throwing up

-- Rash, itching
+- Rash or itching

 - Swelling (fluid retention) in the legs, ankles, or feet